Bhavya-Dadheech/iNotebook/README.md

  3.Setup mongodb compass and create a schema named INotebook.

- 4.Now run the below command and you are god to go.
+ 4.Now run the below command and you are good to go.

      npm run inotebook